jjhutchi/NFL-Losers-2021/NFL_losers.md

 The above analysis is not very supportive of not taking MIA in both picks next week.
 This analysis is flawed, as we rule out the first pick in each week.

+## Todos
+* Allow first few plots to contain all the data
+* Make the choice plot with paths of optimal picks